Why Is My Child So Angry? The Real Reasons Behind Childhood Anger

 And I had to remember that when my child is hard to love, that is when I should love her harder.

-Here’s the good news: Odds are in your favor that you don’t truly have an angry or aggressive child.
-But the odds are also very good that one of these 6 things is going on with your child to make him feel angry or act out.
+Odds are in your favor that you don’t truly have an angry or aggressive child.
+But the odds are also very good that one of these 6 things is going on with your child to make them feel angry or act out.

 1. Your Child Is Overly Tired